starkjiang/TrAC-TFM-Tutorial/README.md

 # TrAC Tabular and Time-series Foundation Model Tutorial

-This GitHub is for the TrAC tutorial on Tabular and Time-series Foundation Model.
+This GitHub repo is for the TrAC tutorial on Tabular and Time-series Foundation Model.
 There are totally 4 modules dedicated to different focuses.
 Each module has an associated notebook coding tutorial including the introduction of different attributes, classes, and experiments.